kubernetes/website/content/en/blog/_posts/2024-06-06-10-Years-of-Kubernetes/index.md

 ## Kubernetes' Beginnings - a converging of technologies

-The ideas underlying Kubernetes started well before the first commit, or even the first prototype ([which came about in 2013](https://kubernetes.io/blog/2018/07/20/the-history-of-kubernetes-the-community-behind-it/)).
+The ideas underlying Kubernetes started well before the first commit, or even the first prototype ([which came about in 2013](/blog/2018/07/20/the-history-of-kubernetes-the-community-behind-it/)).
 In the early 2000s, Moore's Law was well in effect.
-Computing Hardware was becoming more and more powerful at an incredibly fast rate.
+Computing hardware was becoming more and more powerful at an incredibly fast rate.
 Correspondingly, applications were growing more and more complex.
 This combination of hardware commoditization and application complexity pointed to a need to further abstract software from hardware, and solutions started to emerge.

 Like many companies at the time, Google was scaling rapidly, and its engineers were interested in the idea of creating a form of isolation in the Linux kernel.
 Google engineer Rohit Seth described the concept in an [email in 2006](https://lwn.net/Articles/199643/),  "We use the term container to indicate a structure against which we track and charge utilization of system resources like memory, tasks, etc. for a Workload."
 Over the following years, the concepts of Linux cgroups and namespaces were added to the kernel.
 Google used this new open source functionality in its system for managing application orchestration across its fleets of Linux machines.
 This system was called "Borg."